cmstead/signet/README.md

 - [x] Set type signature string on a function with the signature property (signet.sign)
 - [x] Preliminary validation of signature string for general format (full correctness not required)
-- [ ] Validation of signature string, ensuring only valid signature strings are added (parsing and interpretation)
+- [x] Validation of signature string, ensuring only valid signature strings are added (parsing and interpretation)
+- [ ] Provide functionality to map types to named parameters as possible
 - [ ] Test validation of signature string, when possible, to ensure signature is fresh and valid; only basic Javascript types will be tested